When You Say Nothing at All: Ronan Keating version

 "When You Say Nothing at All" was released as the debut solo single by Irish singer-songwriter Ronan Keating.
 The song was recorded for the soundtrack to the film Notting Hill and also appeared on Keating's debut solo album, Ronan.
 This cover was released on July 26, 1999, in the United Kingdom.
 It peaked at number one in the UK, Ireland, and New Zealand.
 The single is certified double platinum in the UK and platinum in Australia, Denmark, and Sweden.

 In February 2003, Keating re-recorded the song as a duet with Mexican singer Paulina Rubio in Spanglish, which was released in Spain, Mexico, and Latin America (excluding Brazil) to promote Keating's second studio album, Destination.
 In Brazil, Ronan chose the Brazilian singer Deborah Blando to re-record the song in English and English-Portuguese for the 10 Years of Hits album exclusive for that country.
 A music video was recorded for this version with Blando.
+Following Keating's December 31, 2025 BBC One New Year's Eve special, Ronan Keating and Friends: A New Year's Eve Party, "When You Say Nothing At All" debuted at number 63 on the UK Singles Downloads Chart on January 2, 2026.